Tuesday, November 14, 2006

 • Climbed Great Wall of China

-• Wailing Wall-Jerusalem
+• Western Wall-Jerusalem

 • Burj Kalifa in Dubai